eProsima/Fast-DDS-monitor/docs/rst/installation/linux.rst

 ============================

 The first option is to install the *Fast DDS monitor* application together with all its dependencies.
-To do this, first run the ``FastDDSMonitorInstaller.run`` executable and follow the instructions it ç provides to install the monitor in a directory on the system.
+To do so, first run the ``FastDDSMonitorInstaller.run`` executable and follow the instructions it provides to install the program in a directory on the system.

 .. figure:: /rst/figures/installer.png
     :align: center